phaserjs/phaser/README.md

 ### Pixi Updates

+Please note that Phaser uses a custom build of Pixi (and always has done), the following changes are those made to our custom build, not to Pixi in general.

 * CanvasRenderer.mapBlendModes optimised to cut down on file size.
+* PIXI.WebGLRenderer.updateTexture now returns a boolean depending on if the texture was successfully bound to the gl context or not.
+* PIXI.WebGLSpriteBatch.renderBatch would still try and render a texture even if `updateTexture` failed to bind it.
+It now checks the return value from `updateTexture` and ignores failed binds.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).